rajgoel/course-machine-learning/08-lecture/slides.md

 > - Mini-batch sampling breaks correlation between consecutive updates
 > - Target network updates every C steps maintain training stability -->

+---

+> [!NOTE]
+> - After training, the agent selects the decision with highest $Q$-value.
+> - During training, exploration strategies (e.g., ε-greedy) are used to improve the accuracy of $Q$-values of other actions.